sourav-launchpad/ARA-Assistant/README.md

 	- Run the notebook cells sequentially to execute the code.

 7. **Explore and Interact:**
 	- The `ARA_Assistant.ipynb` notebook contains all the logic and interactive code for the assistant.
 	- Follow any prompts or instructions in the notebook to explore its capabilities.

 ### Notes
 - To access the ARA Assistant, you must create an OpenAI API key.
+Here are the instructions you can follow: [Link](https://drive.google.com/file/d/1u4b0vVEZFQNUZv2C_sce5Td_rRfYpBwU/view?usp=sharing)
 - You also need the Assistant ID to interact with the assistant effectively.